-The third Call for CABANA secondments is now open
+The third Call for CABANA secondments is now closed

 Deadline for Applications Friday 12th February 2021 5.30pm GMT

 This call is targeting collaborative research mainly, but not exclusively, between CABANA partner institutions in Latin America.
 There are no openings for research in the UK for this call.

 The main research topics of interest, host institutions and countries are listed below.
 Please ask your host for a full copy of the proposal as part of your application:

 - Project: The SARS-CoV-2 genome, its evolution and epidemiology in Latin America.
 Host Institutions: UniAndes-Colombia firstname.lastname@example.org; CIP-Peru email@example.com; INTA-Argentina rivarola.

 - Project: Whole Genome Sequencing of Race II and Low-Coverage Sequencing of Twelve Additional Isolates of the Coffee Rust, Hemileia vastatrix.
 Host Institutions: UniAndes Colombia firstname.lastname@example.org; Cinvestav-Mexico email@example.com; Vale Institute of Technology Brazil Guilherme.Oliveira@itv.org; CIP-Peru firstname.lastname@example.org.

 - Project: Analysis of natural and induced genetic diversity of populations of coffee in Costa Rica and Mexico using GBS.
 Host Institutions: University of Costa Rica email@example.com; Cinvestav-Mexico firstname.lastname@example.org.